Paella is already an Asset of Intangible Cultural Interest, but the norm does not dare to define a specific recipe

 It was last April when the BOE collected the official initiation of the file to declare the Valencian paella as BIC, since it is up to each Autonomous Community to “ensure the protection and defense of the identity and the values and interests” of its people, its culture and its heritage values.
 Thus, the category of Intangible Assets includes musical, artistic, gastronomic or leisure events whose transmission is carried out mainly orally.

-The objective is to officially register the property, identifying it with its description and its values, in order to carry out research and study that contribute to the protection measures of the property. guarantee their survival for future generations.
+The objective is to officially register the property, identifying it with its description and its values, to develop research and study works that contribute to the protection measures of the same that guarantee their survival for future generations.

 That vague something called «Valencian paella»